kjetilv/dropwizard-configstack/README.md

 Logging the goings-on is a bit tricky.
-We are, after all, messing around with configuration, and that includes the log configuration, so the system doesn't know how to log yet.
+We are, after all, messing around with configuration, and that includes the log configuration, so the system doesn't know how to log yet!
-The default behavior is to write to System.out, but you can override that:
+The default behavior is to write to stdout, but you can override that:

 ```java
 bootstrap.addBundle(